 |Keyword(s):||aggregate demand, cost channel, monetary policy transmission, Supply Chain|

 |Programme Areas:||Financial Economics|

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=16465|

-Is conventional monetary policy transmitted through the demand for and supply of intermediate goods in an economy?
-Analyzing unique US data on corporate linkages, we document that downstream and upstream corporate financial health are instrumental for the transmission of monetary policy.
-Our estimates suggest that contractionary changes in monetary conditions lead to reductions in both the demand and the supply of all financially constrained business partners, thereby creating bottlenecks, which induce the linked firms themselves to curtail their own activities ("ripple effects'').
-Overall, our estimates suggest that changes in monetary conditions may have a quantitatively larger impact on firms' operations through the changes in demand and supply induced by constrained business partners than through the firms' own financial conditions.
+Is monetary policy transmitted through markets for intermediate goods?
+Analyzing unique US data on corporate linkages, we document that the financial health of downstream and upstream firms plays a key role in the transmission of monetary policy.
+Our estimates suggest that conventional contractionary changes in monetary conditions lead to reductions in both the demand and the supply of financially constrained firms downstream and upstream.
+These reductions create bottlenecks inducing the linked firms "in the middle" to curtail their own activities.
+Overall these "bottleneck effects" coming from the changes in demand and supply at financially constrained business partners are estimated to have a larger impact on a firm's operations than the firm's own financial conditions.